 To advance the development of a health-protective CO management strategy in LTCFs across Canada, the NCCEH/BCCDC convened a consultation with experts to discuss the development of a framework and practical means for implementation (Barn and Kosatsky, 2013).
 We then performed an evaluation of Saskatoon Health Region’s CO monitoring and reporting policy that indicated its utility in the prevention of CO exposures in LTCFs (Fong, 2016).
 Finally, tools were developed to increase the capacity for health agencies to implement the Carbon Monoxide (CO) Monitoring and Response Framework in LTCFs.
 With support from Health Canada, this framework was developed through consultations between NCCEH/BCCDC and Saskatoon Health Region (Fong, 2016).
 The Framework provides a method to assist long-term care facilities in ensuring indoor CO is below Health Canada’s maximum exposure limit of 10 ppm over 24 hours, which is intended to protect the entire population from the health effects associated with short-term and long-term exposures to CO (Health Canada, 2010).
 Implementing the Framework in long-term care facilities is intentional as residents include those with underlying heart conditions that increase their susceptibility to the harmful effects of CO.

-- Guide for Evaluating the Carbon Monoxide Monitoring and Response Framework in Long-term Care Facilities – upcoming
+- Evaluating the Carbon Monoxide Monitoring and Response Framework in Long-term Care Facilities: A Brief Guide (2017)

 - Guide for Implementing the Carbon Monoxide Monitoring and Response Framework in Long-term Care Facilities (2016)